redhat-cop/operator-utils/README.md

 4. [managing CR finalization](#managing-cr-finalization)
 5. high-level object manipulation functions such as:
   a. createOrUpdate, createIfNotExists, DeleteIfExists
   b. same functions on an array of objects
   c. go template processing of objects

-A full example if provided [here](./pkg/controller/mycrd/mycrd_controller.go)
+A full example is provided [here](./pkg/controller/mycrd/mycrd_controller.go)

 ## Managing CR validation